esa/pagmo/doc/sphinx/tutorials/tutorial1.rst

 		#then we set the problem bounds (in this case equal for all components)
 		self.set_bounds(-5.12,5.12)

-		#and we define some additional 'private' data members (not really necessary in
+		#we define some additional 'private' data members (not really necessary in
 		#this case, but ... hey this is a tutorial)
 		self.__dim = dim

+        # we specify that this problem has best know solutions and initialize them
+        self.initialize_best();

 	#We reimplement the virtual method that defines the objective function.
 	def _objfun_impl(self,x):